Troubleshooting Slow Jenkins Builds: Common Bottlenecks and Solutions

 Disk I/O Performance

-Slow disk input/output (I/O) significantly impacts steps involving large file operations, such as cloning Git repositories or unpacking large archives.
+Slow disk input/output (I/O) affects steps involving large file operations, such as cloning Git repositories or unpacking large archives.

 - Best Practice: Use fast storage (SSDs or networked storage with high throughput) for Jenkins workspaces and the Jenkins home directory, especially on build agents.